roshaankhan/Database-project/README.md

 # Database-project
 This repository will contain our project for database systems .
-Bin folder had alot of files so i had to archive it.
+Bin folder had alot of files so i had to archive it.Simply extract it in project folder.
 All files from the project folder have been uploaded in this repository.